MySQL Repair and Optimize Tables in phpMyAdmin

 Important note: Please back up any database on the account before making changes

-- On the right, it will load all of the tables in your database.
-Scroll to the bottom and select Check All.
+- You can see all the tables in your database on the right side.
+Scroll down to the bottom and select Check All.

-- Just to the right, select the Repair Table option in the drop-down list.
+- Select the Repair Table option from the With Selected drop-down list.

 - This will list all the tables, with "OK" listed next to them.